Brand marketing – how to build a strong brand

 What brand marketing should you do?

-If we don’t recommend ’pure’ brand marketing activities, what do we recommend?
-Ironically, we can take some lessons from masters of branding like Apple.
+Ironically, SMEs can take some branding lessons from masters of the craft like Apple.

 Product branding and product quality